Founder's Corner

 Building Systems with Soul.
 Leading Change with Purpose.

-Katoya Palmer (she/her) is a visionary strategist, organizational architect, and founder of ToyBox Consulting & Management, LLC, a firm dedicated to helping mission-driven organizations and creatives build systems that reflect their values.
-With over two decades of cross-sector experience, Katoya specializes in operations strategy, project leadership, change management, capacity building, creative development, and AI integration.
+Katoya Palmer (she/her) is a visionary strategist, organizational architect, and founder of ToyBox Consulting & Management, LLC — a boutique firm helping mission-driven organizations and creatives build systems that reflect their values.
+With more than two decades of cross-sector experience, Katoya specializes in operations strategy, project leadership, change management, creative development, and AI integration.

-Since launching ToyBox in 2008, Katoya has guided nonprofits, government agencies, and BIPOC-led businesses in building infrastructure, aligning teams, and leading transformative change.
-In 2020, she expanded the firm’s offerings to include digital strategy and AI prompt engineering—helping clients harness emerging technologies to improve communications, automate workflows, and amplify creative expression.
-Her interdisciplinary approach bridges operations, equity, and culture—infused with systems thinking, spiritual intelligence, and deep community care.
+Since founding ToyBox in 2008 and relaunching it as an LLC in 2020, Katoya has guided nonprofits, government agencies, and BIPOC-led enterprises in aligning teams, building infrastructure, and leading transformational change.
+She expanded ToyBox’s offerings in 2020 to include digital strategy and AI prompt engineering, helping clients harness emerging technologies to improve communications, automate workflows, and elevate creative expression.
+Her approach blends systems thinking, cultural strategy, and community care with spiritual intelligence and deep operational insight.

-Her work is grounded in the belief that sustainable change is built, not wished for—and that Black women and communities of color deserve systems that are designed to reflect their brilliance, not just their labor.
+At her core, Katoya believes that sustainable change is built—not wished for—and that Black women and communities of color deserve systems that reflect their brilliance, not just their labor.

 Heading 1